devicehive/devicehive-docker/rdbms-image/README.md

 * `DH_RPC_SERVER_WORKER_THREADS` - Server worker threads in the Backend, defaults to `3` if undefined.
 On machine with many CPU cores and high load this value must be raised.
 For example on machine with 8 core it must be set to `6`.
 * `DH_RPC_CLIENT_RES_CONS_THREADS` - Kafka response consumer threads in the Frontend, defaults to `3`.
 * `DH_FE_SPRING_PROFILES_ACTIVE`, `DH_BE_SPRING_PROFILES_ACTIVE` and `DH_PLUGIN_SPRING_PROFILES_ACTIVE` - Changes which Spring profile use for Frontend, Backend and Plugin sevices respectively.
 Defaults to `ws-kafka-proxy-frontend` for Frontend, `ws-kafka-proxy-backend` for Backend and `ws-kafka-proxy` for Plugin.
 Can be changed to `rpc-client` for Frontend/Plugin and `rpc-server` for Backend to use direct connection to Kafka instead of devicehive-ws-proxy service.

-### JWT secret
-DeviceHive uses JWT tokens for authentication of users and devices.
-For security reasons secret value that is used for signing JWT tokens is generated at first start of DeviceHive and stored in the database.
-If you want to make JWT tokens work across DeviceHive installations, change `JWT_SECRET` parameter.
-* `JWT_SECRET` - changes the randomly generated JWT signing secret.

 ### Logging
 By default DeviceHive writes minimum logs for better performance.
 Two configuration parameters are supported: